nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Creates a backup save of the current BlitzBiz data
 * Backup BlitzBiz data will be saved as a JSON file at `[JAR file location]/backup/addressbook.json`.
-* If a `addressbook.json` file already exists in the backup folder it will be overwritten.
+* If an `addressbook.json` file already exists in the backup folder it will be overwritten.
 * The backup file can be used in order to restore the BlitzBiz data in case of data loss, or to transfer the data to another device.
-* Users can safely move or copy the backup file to another device, without worrying above negative consequences.
+* Users can safely move or copy the backup file to another device, without worrying about negative consequences.

 </div>